SamuelGuaimaB/Ingenieros-Paralelos/README.md

   </tr>
 </table>

 The L298N is a dual H-Bridge motor driver module used to control the direction and speed of DC or stepper motors.
 It acts as a bridge between the microcontroller, the Arduino Uno, and high-power motors (in our case the servo motor and the encoder motor), supplying the necessary current and voltage.
+This component acts as the muscles of the car, suplying the necessary energy to the motors, but since the Arduino and Raspberry manage a low voltage (not enough to supply the driver), it is necessary the implementation of an additional power source to this component.

 - #### Fischertechnik Maker Kit Car